 1Students in the Public History Option may also elect to do a Master’s Thesis in addition to the required Internship.

 During or after their last semester of course work, students must satisfactorily complete a Comprehensive Examination on three historical fields determined in consultation with the Graduate Coordinator and each consisting of questions from two faculty members with whom the student has completed course work.
-Possible fields include Europe to 1500 (including Britain), Europe since 1500 (including Britain), America to 1877, America since 1877, and Political Science.
+Possible fields include Europe to 1500 (since Britain), Europe since 1500 (including Britain), America to 1877, America since 1877, and Political Science.
 A student who passes all three fields will have completed the process.
 A student who fails one field will take an oral exam on that field within ten working days of the written examination.
 A student who fails the oral exam must retake and pass the exam on that field within one year of the original exam or be dismissed from the program.

 Students in the Thesis Option must defend their theses and receive approval from the Thesis Committee, Graduate Coordinator, Department Head, and the Dean of the College of Arts, Humanities and Social Sciences.
 Theses must conform to the style prescribed by the Graduate Council.
 Students must submit at least 2 copies of the final approved version to the Graduate Coordinator for binding by the Sims Memorial Library.